SEARCH & WILDFLOWER HOME PAGE

 Shrub, erect; generally monoecious.
 Stem: branches many, 90° to main stem, thorny, generally interlocking, generally thorn-tipped.
 Leaf: many, simple, cauline, generally alternate, deciduous, sessile, ± linear, flattened to subcylindric, fleshy; stipules 0.Inflorescence: staminate spikes cylindric, dense, erect, terminal; pistillate flowers 1–4, axillary; bracts leaf-like.
 Staminate flower: perianth 0, stamens 1–4, sessile on spike axis, concealed by peltate, angular, persistent, spirally arranged bracts.
 Pistillate flower: carpels 2, fused, stigmas 2, ovary 1/2 inferior; perianth cup-like, fused to ovary, persistent, forming wing in fruit.
 Fruit: achene, tapering above encircling, irregularly-edged wing; ± glabrous.
 Seed: coat thin; embryo coiled, green.
 (From Jepson eFlora.)
 Greasewood

-Perennial herbs or shrubs.
-Flowers perfect, regular, solitary to many in a cluster.
-Flowers commonly cup-shaped and 5-parted (5 petals, 5 sepals, 5 or 10 stamens).
-Fruit is a capsule or berry.
+Mostly small perennial herbs or shrubs.
+Leaves alternate or basal, less often opposite.
+Simple or compound.
+Inflorescence Cyme, raceme, or solitary.
+Flowers perfect (rarely unisexual), regular or somewhat irregular.
+Flowers commonly cup-shaped and mostly 5-parted (but may be 3-10).
+Petals often clawed.
+Stamens as many as or twice as many as the petals.
+Fruit usually a capsule, sometimes a berry.
 This family is highly variable with a number of common and well-known species in the Rockies: Alumroot (Heuchera parvifolia) and Brook Saxifrage (Micranthes odontoloma).

 The Parnassia genus is now in Parnassiaceae.